Diliano/de-cloud-katas-nc/README.md

-# DE Back End Katas
+# DE Cloud Katas

-Instructions for this repo can be found at: https://l2c.northcoders.com/courses/de2-backend/be-katas
+Instructions for this repo can be found at: https://l2c.northcoders.com/courses/de2-cloud/cloud-katas